 PhD Graduate: Sustainable energy policy; Canadian political economy; Systems of Innovation; Energy efficiency

-From 2005 to 2008, Brendan was the energy coordinator at Nova Scotia’s Ecology Action Centre.
+Brendan was previously the energy coordinator at Nova Scotia’s Ecology Action Centre.
 He played an important role in the development of the province’s energy efficiency framework, which led to the creation of Canada’s first energy efficiency utility, Efficiency Nova Scotia.
-He is currently a member of the Board of Directors of EfficiencyOne.
+Brendan taught a course in Energy Efficiency Policy in the School for Public Policy and Administration, and he currently sits on the Board of Directors of EfficiencyOne.

-Brendan holds an undergraduate degree in economics from Dalhousie University and a Masters in Environmental Studies (ecological economics) from York University.
+Brendan holds an undergraduate degree in economics from Dalhousie University and a Masters in Environmental Studies from York University.
 He is a policy fellow with the Broadbent Institute and a research associate with the Canadian Centre for Policy Alternatives.

-“Promoting Low-Carbon Transitions from a Two-World Regime: Hydro and Wind in Québec, Canada.”
-Energy Policy 73, (2014): 777-788.
+2014 Haley, Brendan “Promoting Low-Carbon Transitions from a Two-World Regime: Wind and Hydro in Québec, Canada.”
+Energy Policy 73: 777-788.

-“Staple Theory and the Carbon Trap.”
-In Staples Theory @ 50: Reflections on the Lasting Significance of Mel Watkins’ A Staple Theory of Economic Growth”, edited by Jim Stanford, 75-79: Canadian Center for Policy Alternatives (2014).
+2014 Haley, Brendan “The Staple Theory and the Carbon Trap” in Stanford, Jim (ed), The Staple Theory @ 50: Reflections on the Lasting Significance of Mel Watkins “A Staple Theory of Economic Growth”, Canadian Centre for Policy Alternatives.

 2013 Clarke, Tony; Diana Gibson, Brendan Haley and Jim Stanford.
 “The Bitumen Cliff: Lessons and Challenges of Bitumen Mega-Developments for Canada’s Economy in an Age of Climate Change” Canadian Centre for Policy Alternatives.